latent-variable/Google_Dino_AI/README.md

 Winter break 2018 project
 ## The Game

 This is a clone of the google dinosaur game made using the [Godot Game engine](https://godotengine.org/).
+**To run this project**

+1. First download Godot Version 3.0.6 Stable or latest.

+2. Clone or download the repository.

+3. Start the Godot engine and run the project.godot file.

+4. Have fun :)

 ## The Neural Network
 **3 Inputs**